Alex90Jennings/Alex90Jennings/README.md

 ### Here is what I am working on now:

-A team development simulation, working together with 10 other students to implement features for a teacher's portal, so that teachers can track and create notes on students [CLIENT](https://github.com/Alex90Jennings/team-dev-client-c5) / [SERVER](https://github.com/Alex90Jennings/team-dev-server-c5)
+A multiplayer card game based on a variation of a game that some friends and I invented while travelling on one of the many beautiful long train routes in India.
+[CLIENT](https://github.com/Alex90Jennings/suits-client) / [SERVER](https://github.com/Alex90Jennings/suits-server)

 ### What's up next?: